Setting up a Satanic Leaf-tailed Gecko Cage

-Uroplatus phantasticus is a surprisingly hardy gecko.
+Uroplatus phantasticus, the Satanic Leaf-tailed Gecko, is a surprisingly hardy gecko.
 But, of course, the closer we get the caging environment to their liking the stronger they are!
 In describing caging and other husbandry I will share what I do.
 I make no claim that this is the only way to be successful and can point to numerous others who do things differently and raise up healthy geckos.
 All I will do here is share what has worked for me.

 How Do I Set Up A Cage?

-I set up all my cages to have a soil floor and live plants growing.
-Although I use fake vines for cover on a regular basis, I strive for a living environment.
-I dabble in bio-active, but this is not a focus of mine.
+I set up all my Phant cages to have a soil floor and live plants growing.
+I use bio-active environments for my display cages, but this is not a focus of mine.

 Step 1: The Soil Layer